-- Practices - o The RSS activity registration form should be submitted for practice spaces and times. - Practice spaces and times will be allocated based on order of request submission. - Sport clubs are eligible for two practices per week. - Additional practices may be scheduled if staffing and facility availability is optimal. - Practice Cancellation Policy - During the week (Monday Friday), practices should be canceled no later than 2:00 PM. - During the weekend (Saturday & Sunday), practices should be cancelled at least two hours before the scheduled practice time. - A practice may be considered cancelled after fifteen minutes (15:00) of inactivity, and the Competitive Sports Supervisor reserves the right to cancel the practice. - Excused and unexcused missed practices - Excused missed practices - In most cases, excused missed practices do not impact a sport club's compliance score. - Unexcused missed practices - After the first offense, the sport club may receive a five-point deduction to their compliance score for each subsequent offense. - After three or more unexcused missed practices, the sport club may forfeit the practice reservation for that space. - Home events - The RSS activity registration form should be submitted for home competitions and special events. - The form should be submitted at least twenty (20) business days prior to the event. - o If field preparation needs, staffing, and facility availability allows, the request will be approved. - o Special requests for non-RSS facilities will be forwarded to the appropriate contact for approval. - Sport clubs may be charged the standard reservation fee and staffing expenses if the event is canceled without notifying the Competitive Sports Office. - Sports clubs may not reserve the following facilities during Saluki Athletics events: - Homecoming No outdoor field spaces may be reserved. - Home Football Games Upper Arena and the Lew Hartzog Track & Field Complex - Baseball Home Games Upper Arena and the Lew Hartzog Track & Field Complex - Softball Home Game Sam Rinella Fields - SIU Varsity Track Meets Lew Hartzog Track & Field Complex
+- Practices - The RSS activity registration form should be submitted for practice spaces and times. - Practice spaces and times will be allocated based on order of request submission. - Sport clubs are eligible for two practices per week. - Additional practices may be scheduled if staffing and facility availability is optimal. - Practice Cancellation Policy - During the week (Monday Friday), practices should be canceled no later than 2:00 PM. - During the weekend (Saturday & Sunday), practices should be cancelled at least two hours before the scheduled practice time. - A practice may be considered cancelled after fifteen minutes (15:00) of inactivity, and the Competitive Sports Supervisor reserves the right to cancel the practice. - Excused and unexcused missed practices - Excused missed practices - Sport clubs may not incur any penalties in these cases. - Unexcused missed practices - The sport club may be required to reimburse the Competitive Sports Office for staffing expenses. - After three or more unexcused missed practices, the sport club may forfeit the practice reservation for the remainder of the semester.